 - 1. 4-H Cloverbuds is activity-focused, rather than project-focused. - 2.
-The 4-H Cloverbuds programming is cooperative, rather than competitive. - 4-H Cloverbuds exhibits can be showcased at fairs and public events, but a 4-H Cloverbuds member may not participate as a competitive exhibitor in traditional 4-H events.
-The 4-H Cloverbuds member may receive a 4-H Cloverbuds ribbon.

-- 5. The 4-H Cloverbuds members do not manage money. - 6.
+The 4-H Cloverbuds programming is cooperative, rather than competitive. - 3.
+4-H Cloverbuds exhibits can be showcased at fairs and public events, but a 4-H Cloverbuds member may not participate as a competitive exhibitor in traditional 4-H events.
+The 4-H Cloverbuds member may receive a 4-H Cloverbuds ribbon. - 4.
+The 4-H Cloverbuds member is allowed to showcase a pet from the approved list in accordance with 4-H Cloverbuds pet policies.
+The 4-H Cloverbuds member may not have 4-H livestock exhibits that require long-term ongoing care or weigh-ins, nor can a member participate as a competitive 4-H exhibitor within livestock divisions. - 5.
+The 4-H Cloverbuds members do not manage money. - 6.
 The 4-H Cloverbuds member does not pay dues.